-May 9th, 2013 - Executive Director, Laura Ng, discusses the Cleveland kidnappings and our 2013 Freedom Forum on May 16th, giving listeners a tangible way to respond to the situation.
+May 9th, 2013 – Traffick Free Executive Director Laura Ng discusses the Cleveland kidnappings and our 2013 Freedom Forum on May 16th, giving listeners a tangible way to respond to the situation.
 Listen here.

-February 27th, 2013 - Communications Director, Sarah Amidon, talks to Nancy Turner on "This is the Day" about human trafficking in Chicagoland and what Traffick Free is doing to bring an end to it.
+February 27th, 2013 – Traffick Free’s Communications Directorspeaks with Nancy Turner on “This is the Day” about human trafficking in Chicagoland and what Traffick Free is doing to bring an end to it.
 Listen here.

 The Not For Sale Campaign is a nation-wide initiative to end slavery through open source activism